-As for DGE Wood who referred a 21 year old student to a lobotomist – well he continued to work as a GP in the region and a few years ago was awarded an OBE for his services to medicine.
+As for DGE Wood who referred a 21 year old student to a lobotomist, he continued to work as a GP in the region and in 2012 was awarded an OBE for his services to medicine.
 He certainly performed a good service for Gwynne Williams.
 At the time of writing, Wood and Dafydd Alun Jones remain on the Medical Register with a licence to practice.
 A number of their colleagues voluntarily relinquished their registration after they were discussed on this blog.